OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/doe-drivers.rst

 when running under *multiprocessing*, there is only one transfer of data from a worker process back to the master process, and that happens only at the top level after the call to `root.solve_nonlinear()` completes.

+Finally, when using *multiprocessing* on a Windows machine, your entire model must be picklable, because *multiprocessing* on Windows uses pickle to create a copy of your model in each new process.
+On linux and OS X, picking isn't necessary because fork() is used to duplicate the parent process.